-Division, etc. Purpose of Education and Training GSHS The GSHS has two missions: science exploration in various fields that contributes to human beings and societies and the construction of a sustainable and peaceful world through education.
-In line with these missions, the GSHS seeks to develop human resources so as to enable them to have profound intelligence regarding human beings and societies and a strong interest in fields outside their own fields of specialization, and to cooperate with specialists in other fields including natural science and life science and thereby create a human society of the future.
-Division of Humanities and Social Sciences (Master s Course) This course seeks to develop human resources so as to enable them to have global perspectives and interest in other domains and to review value in the current society and create new value with the aim of constructing a sustainable and peaceful world.
+The GSHS has two missions: science exploration in various fields that contributes to human beings and societies and the construction of a sustainable and peaceful world through education.
+In line with these missions, the GSHS seeks to develop human resources so as to enable them to have profound intelligence regarding human beings and societies and a strong interest in fields outside their own fields of specialization, and to cooperate with specialists in other fields including natural science and life science and thereby create a human society of the future. and life science and thereby create a human society of the future.
+(Master's Course) This course seeks to develop human resources so as to enable them to have global perspectives and interest in other domains and to review value in the current society and create new value with the aim of constructing a sustainable and peaceful world.
 (Doctoral Course) This course seeks to develop human resources so as to enable them to have global perspectives and interest in other domains and to review value in the current society and create new value as a leader driving forward the construction of a sustainable and peaceful world.
-Division of Educational Sciences (Master s Course) This course seeks to develop human resources so as to enable them to have a global point of view and profound insight into diverse issues facing mankind and to engage in the creation of a human society for the future through education.
-(Doctoral Course) This course seeks to develop human resources so as to enable them to have a global point of view and profound insight into diverse issues facing mankind, and to lead, as social leaders, the creation of a human society for the future through education.
-Division of Professional Development for Teachers and School Leaders (Professional Degree Program) This program trains high-level professionals such as new teachers who will potentially serve as key members in creating new types of schools, middle leaders who play core roles in the creation of new schools, and school leaders who are capable of promoting, and taking a leading role in, the creation of schools for the future.
-(Professional Degree Program)
+(Master's Course)